-Normal The BIOS automatically performs memory training.
+▶ Normal The BIOS automatically performs memory training.
 Please note that if the system becomes unstable or unbootable, try to clear the CMOS values and reset the board to default values.
-(Refer to the introductions of the battery/clear CMOS button in boot.

-Chapter 1 for how to clear the CMOS values.)
+(Refer to the introductions of the battery/clear CMOS_SW button in Chapter 1 for how to clear the CMOS values.)

-▶ Enable Fast Boot Skip memory detection and training in some specific criteria for faster memory
+▶ Enable Fast Boot Skip memory detection and training in some specific criteria for faster memory boot.